xfischer/xfischer.github.io/_posts/2019-04-27-logging-dotnet-core.md

     {
         public void DoSomething(string theParam)
         {
-            // Simultate something me do for 1 second Thread.Sleep(1000);
+            // Simulate something we do for 1 second Thread.Sleep(1000);

             // done